rimikadhara67/sps-myPortfolio/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 ## Example

-The `examples/stanley` directory contains an example webpage.
+The `examples/stanley` directory (inside the `software-product-sprint/walkthrough/week-1-web-development` directory) contains an example webpage.
 It contains several files and directories:

 -   <walkthrough-editor-open-file